CDKT-FL: Cross-Device Knowledge Transfer using Proxy Dataset in Federated Learning: Cross-Device Knowledge Transfer in Federated Learning

 The collective knowledge from clients are constructed as the averaged results of the outcomes $z$ and (or) embedding features $e$.
 To improve the limitation in transferred knowledge from clients, we adjust the collective outcomes $z$ of clients by averaging it with the true labels $y_r$ when using their final outcomes.

 where $\lambda\in[0,1]$, and the parameter $\beta$ allows the server to control the trade-off between proxy data loss and the global CDKT regularizer.
-Here, we note that various distance functions $d$ can be used for knowledge transfer, such as Norm, KL divergence, and Jensen-Shannon (JS) divergence \cite{kullback1997information}.
-We provide the concrete mathematical formulations of these distances in our supplementary materials. \end{itemize}
+Here, we note that various distance functions $d$ can be used for knowledge transfer, such as Norm, KL divergence, and Jensen-Shannon (JS) divergence \citep{kullback1997information}.
+A generic distance function $d$ in CDKT regularizer can be adopted with the three following distance metrics.

+\textbf{Norm2 distance:} where $g_n(x)$ is the prediction outcome (or embedding features) of client $n$ and $g_s(x)$ is the knowledge from the global model given data sample $x$.

+\textbf{Kullback–Leibler (KL) divergence:} where $P(g_{n,c}|x)$ is the prediction outcome (or embedding features) of client $n$ and $P(g_{s,c}|x)$ is the knowledge from the global model of class $c$ given data sample $x$.